Naveen-soni25-1/My_Best_Project/web_development_project/Blog_application/README.md

 ### ✨ Features
 > User registration & authentication
 > Create and edit log topics
-> Add, edit, and delete summaries (logs)
+> Add, edit, and delete blogs
 > Responsive design with Bootstrap
+> All blog Are publicly available you edit them

 ### 🛠️ Tech Stack